Alexander Sharov (ice hockey)

 Alexander A. Sharov (born November 5, 1995) is a Russian professional ice hockey player.
 He is currently playing with Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).

+Playing career

-Sharov made his Kontinental Hockey League debut playing with HC Lada Togliatti during the 2014–15 KHL season.
+Sharov played as a youth within Krasnaya Armiya in the MHL, before transferring on loan and making his Kontinental Hockey League professional debut playing with HC Lada Togliatti during the 2014–15 KHL season.

+In the midst of his second season with Salavat Yulaev Ufa in 2024–25, having contributed with 8 goals and 20 points through 37 appearances, Sharov was traded to Avtomobilist Yekaterinburg on 27 December 2024.
+He continued his offensive output with Avtomobilist to conclude the season and was re-signed to a three-year contract extension on 21 April 2025.